 What is community energy?

-Community energy groups are communities taking collective action to address climate change through delivery of community-led renewable energy, energy demand reduction, and energy supply projects that have a significant proportion of local ownership and/or control, and that deliver social, environmental, and economic benefit locally, such as fuel poverty alleviation.
+Community energy organisations are communities taking collective action to address climate change and fuel poverty by delivering community-led renewable energy, energy demand reduction, and energy supply projects.
+These projects typically have a significant proportion of local ownership and/or control and deliver social, environmental, and economic benefits locally, such as fuel poverty alleviation.

 Our Community Energy Team